dtbinh/jadhavhninad.github.io/ML_projects.md

 [Link to Github Repo](https://github.com/jadhavhninad/Business_Improvement_Recommender_System).

 ### [](#header-3) Goals:
-*   In this project we provide a faster approach that combines different machine learning techniques to extract most frequently discussed negative topics/keywords that will provide business with insights regarding what they should be doing right based on what they are currently doing wrong.
+*   In this project we leverage the _YELP dataset_ provide a faster approach that combines different machine learning techniques to extract most frequently discussed negative topics/keywords that will provide business with insights regarding what they should be doing right based on what they are currently doing wrong.
 *   We use sentiment analysis to extract features from negative reviews to get higher business specific accuracy.

 ### [](#header-3) Implementation: